xrdocs-staging/automation/_tutorials/getting-started-crosswork-planning-design.md

 ## What Can You Do With a Network Simulation
 The following tasks will take you through some of the things you can do with a network simulation.

-If you have completed the previous steps, you can continue to use the same network model, or download the processed plan file.
+If you have completed the previous steps, you can continue to use the same network model, or download the processed plan (processed-lab.pln) file.

 [DANGER] All the steps below assume you are starting with this plan.